turingschool/md_launch_curriculum/Mod2/Preparation/Week4/CRUDwithORM.md

 ## Preparation

-The next lesson will combine two concepts you’ve learned recently: CRUD and ORM.
+The next lesson will combine two concepts you've learned recently: CRUD and ORM.
 Remind yourself:

 1. What does the acronym CRUD stand for?
 2. What SQL keywords are used for each CRUD operation?